 You’ll want to check that your tax settings and shipping costs are appropriate for the product(s) you’re selling.
 Otherwise, you could unknowingly eat into your profits by not charging enough.
 Double check your tax and shipping settings before launching your store.

 Depending on where your business and customers are located, you might need to add sales tax.
 Not sure which tax settings to use?
 Your best bet is to consult with an accountant familiar with taxes in your area.

-Though there are tons of apps in the Shopify App Store, not all of them are essential for a brand new business.
+Though there are tons of apps in the Shopify App Store to extend your site’s functionality, not all of them are essential for a brand new business.
 In fact, some won’t make sense for your online store at all.

 Start with a plan in hand